Building Assessment Certificates for higher-risk buildings

 The assessment process

-BSR will then assess these documents to determine if the PAP is meeting their relevant legal duties under Part 4 of the Building Safety Act 2022.
+BSR assesses documents to determine if the PAP meets relevant legal duties under Part 4 of the Building Safety Act 2022.

-This is carried out by a multi-disciplinary team (MDT), which usually includes a BSR Regulatory Lead, a fire safety specialist and a structural assessor.
+A multi-disciplinary team (MDT), including a BSR Regulatory Lead, fire safety specialist, and structural assessor, carries this out.

-The MDT conducts a desk-based assessment and site visits are not a routine part of the assessment but can be carried out if felt necessary.
+The MDT conducts a desk-based assessment.
+The assessment team does not routinely include site visits but can carry them out if they feel it necessary.

 The MDT reviews: